Napa (band): 2025–present: Festival da Canção and Eurovision

 At Eurovision, Napa was drawn to compete in the first semi-final.
 They qualified ninth, scoring 56 points and securing a position in the grand final.
 At the grand final, the band finished 21st with 50 points, with a split score of 37 points from the juries and 13 points from public televoting.
 After the contest, the song went viral again on TikTok and later entered the Spotify's Global Viral charts.

 Napa performed at the São Vicente Festival on 26 August 2025 and the Meo Sons do Mar Festival, which took place in 5 September 2025 at Santa Catarina Park in Funchal.
 Later, the band received two nominations at the 2025 Portuguese Golden Globes, namely for Best Song with "Deslocado" and Newcomer of the Year.
 In November, they performed their first international concerts at the Grand Social in Dublin, Dingwalls in London, and Las Ventas in Madrid.
+The following month, Napa was named "Figures of the Year" by the Portuguese cable news channel SIC Notícias and newspaper JM in the National Culture category.

-Napa will organise a concert on 24 and 30 January 2026, titled Napa ao vivo nos coliseus, to be held at Coliseu do Porto and Coliseu dos Recreios, respectively.
-In June 2026, the band will perform in two music festivals, namely Primavera Sound to be held at Parque da Cidade in Porto, and Rock in Rio Lisboa to be held at Taguspark in Greater Lisbon.
+Napa organised a concert on 24 and 30 January 2026, titled Napa ao vivo nos coliseus, held at Coliseu do Porto and Coliseu dos Recreios, respectively.
+In June 2026, the band performed in two music festivals, namely Primavera Sound held at Parque da Cidade in Porto, and Rock in Rio Lisboa held at Taguspark in Greater Lisbon.